philphilphil/isaacitems-ios/README.md

 Most of the Data in Items.csv is taken from http://bindingofisaacrebirth.gamepedia.com/ and licensed under [BY-NC-SA](http://creativecommons.org/licenses/by-nc-sa/3.0/).

 ###License of Images
-The Images out of the Game "Binding of Isaac" are copyrigted by [Edmund McMillen and Florian Himsl](http://edmundm.com).
+The Images out of the Game "Binding of Isaac" are copyrighted by [Edmund McMillen and Florian Himsl](http://edmundm.com).